-Forest School in the Federation
+2. Forest School in the Federation

-- \ Forest School takes place at least once a term time and in most weather conditions.
-High wind or excessive rain will result in trips being cancelled for health and safety reasons. - \ Forest School takes place in our on-site setting.
-However, Classes may take part in 'Forest School' type days at school in our wider school area. - \ The school will inform parents of the dates and times of sessions so that all children are dressed appropriately. - \ Children must come to school on their Forest School Day prepared with suitable clothing with waterproof coats, trousers and boots.
+Forest School takes place at least one half term a year for each year group and in most weather conditions.
+High wind or excessive rain will result in trips being cancelled for health and safety reasons.

+- Forest School takes place in our on-site setting.
+However, Classes may take part in 'Forest School' type days at school in our wider school area. - The school will inform parents of the dates and times of sessions so that all children are dressed appropriately. - Children must bring their kit to school on Forest School Day with suitable clothing (e.g. waterproof coats, trousers and boots) unless told otherwise.
 The leader will ensure that all children are correctly dressed.
 If alternatives can't be found then a child will not be able to attend Forest School due to health & safety reasons.
-School do have a number of waterproofs and boots that can be borrowed. - \ The sessions are generally for a half day.
+School do have a number of waterproofs and boots that can be borrowed. - The sessions are generally for a half day.
 Children may have lunch at the Forest School Site depending on what has been agreed with the leader and teacher, parents will be informed in advance of this.
-Packed lunches can be provided by school or brought from home. - \ Whilst at forest school access to the school toilets is available and children are provided with water and antibacterial gel to wash their hands before they eat. - \ The children take part in a variety of activities, covering all areas of the curriculum.
-Staff make every effort to ensure that all activities are fully inclusive, thus catering for all ability levels. - \ The children are taught a variety of woodland skills through practical hands on activities.
-They also learn how to light or work around fires safely. - \ The children learn the care and safe use of a wide range of tools.
-This is a tightly supervised activity and is introduced gradually in small steps. - \ Children are encouraged to listen attentively to instructions and to take responsibility for their actions. - \ The Forest School leader will keep parents informed and updated regarding all aspects of Forest School.
+Packed lunches can be provided by school or brought from home. - Whilst at forest school access to the school toilets is available and children are provided with water and antibacterial gel to wash their hands before they eat. - The children take part in a variety of activities, covering all areas of the curriculum.
+Staff make every effort to ensure that all activities are fully inclusive, thus catering for all ability levels. - The children are taught a variety of woodland skills through practical hands on activities.
+They also learn how to light or work around fires safely. - The children learn the care and safe use of a wide range of tools.
+This is a tightly supervised activity and is introduced gradually in small steps. - Children are encouraged to listen attentively to instructions and to take responsibility for their actions. - The Forest School leader will keep parents informed and updated regarding all aspects of Forest School.